Best Anonymous Web Surfing Tools: Incognito Mode VS Proxy Servers VS VPN VS Anonymous Private BrowsersReading Time: 5 minutes

 Drawbacks of Proxy Servers

-Different kinds of proxy servers offer different levels of protection and privacy.
+Different kinds of proxy servers offer different levels of anonymity and privacy.
 You’ve got to check what type of proxy you’re using, how it works and what information it records.
 For instance, transparent proxies block blacklisted sites but do not conceal your IP address.

-Caution is advised when using free proxy servers – these are naturally more prone to security and performance issues.
+Caution is advised when using free proxy servers – these are naturally more prone to security and anonymity issues.
 For example, some proxies log your web requests and the original IP address without ever encrypting any of the data.

 VPN, or Virtual Private Networks